aurabx/harmony-agent/dev/README.md

-# wg-agent Examples
+# harmony-agent Examples

-This directory contains examples and testing utilities for wg-agent.
+This directory contains examples and testing utilities for harmony-agent.

 ## Docker WireGuard Testing

-Test wg-agent against a real WireGuard peer using Docker.
+Test harmony-agent against a real WireGuard peer using Docker.

 ### Prerequisites